Steven Caldwell: Sunderland

 Ahead of the 2006–07 season, Caldwell was plagued with a knee injury that saw him sidelined for a month.
 He was tipped to become the next Sunderland captain following the departure of Breen and was eventually appointed.
 Caldwell captained in the opening game of the season against Coventry City., as the club lost 2–1.
 In a follow–up match against Birmingham City, he " sprained the medial ligaments in his knee " that saw him substituted in the 29th minute, as Sunderland lost 1–0.
 After the match, Caldwell was sidelined for almost three months.
-It wasn't until on 4 November 2006 when he returned to the starting line–up against Norwich City, as the club lost 1–0.
+On 4 November 2006 he returned to the starting line–up against Norwich City, as the club lost 1–0.
 Despite keen to impress new Manager Roy Keane, Caldwell, however, fall out of favour with him, and he rarely featured in Roy Keane's first team when fit.
 Nevertheless, Caldwell was later featured eight times since returning before suffering a thigh injury that saw him substituted in the 16th-minute substitute, in a 1–0 loss against Preston North End on 30 December 2006.
 In the January transfer window, he was linked with a move away from the club: Sunderland accepted bids from Championship rivals Burnley and Coventry City.
 It came after when Manager Keane revealed that the contract talk between the club and Caldwell collapsed.
 Caldwell was then stripped of Sunderland's captaincy due to his imminent departure from the club.

 Burnley

 It was agreed on 25 January 2007 that Burnley agreed to sign Caldwell from Sunderland.
 However, the move was in doubt and expected to see out his contract for the rest of the 2006–07 season.
 But the move was back and it was completed minutes before the transfer deadline in January 2007.
-He signed a three-and-a-half year deal at Turf Moor for an initial £200,000, with a further £200,000 would be payable to Sunderland at a later date.
+He signed a three-and-a-half-year deal at Turf Moor for an initial £200,000, with a further £200,000 would be payable to Sunderland at a later date.

 Caldwell made his Burnley debut, starting the whole game, in a 3–1 loss against Queens Park Rangers on 3 February 2007.
 After the match, Manager Steve Cotterill praised his debut performance.
 This was followed up by captaining the club for the first time against Sheffield Wednesday, as they drew 1–1.
 Since making his debut for Burnley, he quickly became a first team for the side, playing in the centre–back position.
 Caldwell was also named as the club's captain and endeared himself to the team's fans with his uncompromising tackling and commitment.
 He then helped Burnley keep four consecutive clean sheets between 31 March 2007 and 9 April 2007.
 At the end of the 2006–07 season, Caldwell made seventeen appearances in all competitions.